Heroin reportedly found in Springdale

 Quinones was extremely nervous when he was stopped, police said.
 He gave police permission to search himself and his vehicle.
 When an officer searched his pockets, a powdered substance was reportedly found, the report states.

-According to police, Quinones stated the substance was Kratom, but during a field test, the substance tested positive as heroin.
+According to police, Quinones stated the substance was Kratom (a Southeast Asia tree, with leaves that has compounds that can cause mind-altering effects, according to the website drugabuse.gov, and using the product is not illegal), but during a field test, the substance tested positive as heroin.

 Drug paraphernalia and marijuana were also found, police said.